rcc-uchicago/R-intro-divvy/NOTES.md

 ## Instructor in-class setup

-+ Arrange chairs and tables.
++ Arrange chairs and tables, if necessary.
++ Use Terminal (not iTerm).
++ Use "My Settings" Terminal theme (with Consolas font)
++ Simplify bash prompt.
 + Clean up Desktop and quit applications (particularly Slack).
-+ Use Terminal (not iTerm).
-+ Use Basic Terminal theme.
-+ Use Consolas font.
-+ Fix bash prompt.
-+ Arrange slides PDF and terminal on screen.
++ Arrange PDF of slides and Terminal on screen.
-+ Distribute Yubikeys.
++ Start up R with the wrong working directory.